 Public Service Media Policies Working Group

 This Working Group is concerned with the performance practices and accountability mechanisms for public broadcasters and the extent to which governments need to intervene in the media market to correct market failures and to guarantee broadcasting as a public merit good.
-Its members are interested in whether there is a need for a new policy paradigm for public service broadcasting and alternative ways of assessing and measuring public service broadcasting’s value to the public.
+Its members are interested in whether there is a need for a new policy paradigm for public service broadcasting and alternative ways of assessing and measuring public service media’s value to the public.

 To join the Public Service Media Policies Working Group, login to your account and select My Sections and Working Groups from the menu.
 A number of IAMCR sections and working groups send notices and other information exclusively to their members.
-IAMCR members can join up to five sections or working groups.
+IAMCR members can join up to three sections or working groups.

 IAMCR's Public Service Media Policies Working Group invites proposals that reflect the section's interest.

 Conference theme: “Hegemony or Resistance?
 The Ambiguous Power of Communication”

 Public Service Media Polices Working Group - Call for Proposals -Redefining public media spaces: Regional frames, global challenges

 Established public media provisions are under threat: both public service broadcasting and professional journalism are severely challenged by new technologies and increasing competition in market-based media ecologies.
 At the same time the new...

 The deadline for submissions is February 14, 2012.

 International Association for Media and Communication Research (IAMCR)29th Annual Research ConferenceIstanbul, Turkey - July 13-17, 2011